 Axle-Less Suspension Mounting

-Welding is the other common method.
-However, most manufacturers say do NOT weld the axle to the trailer.
-That is true of Axle-Less trailer suspensions also.
+Welding is the other common way.
+However, most manufacturers say DO NOT weld the axle to the trailer.
+That is true of Axle-Less suspensions also.

 The Timbren Axle-Less trailer suspension mounts with bolts.
 But, where do the bolts go?

-Neither of the above mounting ideas are very good.
+The easy idea of drilling through the main beams is not very good.
 To solve it, use an additional bar of steel (or thick tube) under the frame for the bolts.

 Bolt the Timbren to the added bar of steel.
-That also helps in more ways – like if you want a higher trailer clearance.
-It also spreads the suspension loads to the trailer frame which is great.
-Anyway, I just want to call this to attention so you know what is involved.
+That helps in more ways – like if you want a higher trailer clearance.
+It also spreads the suspension load to the trailer frame which is great (so make this extra beam about twice the tire diameter).
+Anyway, I just want to call this to attention so you know.

 Other Options